More rain, more bodies in flooded Kentucky mountain towns

 “If things weren’t hard enough on the people of this region, they’re getting rain right now,” Beshear said Monday at the Capitol in Frankfort.
 “Just as concerning is high winds — think about how saturated the ground has been — it could knock over poles, it could knock over trees.
 So people need to be careful."

 An approaching heat wave means “it’s even going to get tougher when the rain stops,” the governor said.
-"It’s going to get really hot, and we need to make sure people are ultimately stable by that point.”
+"We need to make sure people are ultimately stable by that point.”

+Chris Campbell, president of Letcher Funeral Home in Whitesburg, said he’s begun handling burial arrangements for people who died.

+“These people, we know most of them.
+We’re a small community,” he said of the town about 110 miles southeast of Lexington.
+“It affects everybody.”

+“I don’t know how to explain it or what to say, to be completely honest,” he said.
+“I just can’t imagine what they’re going through.
+I don’t think there really are our words for it.”

+Campbell said his 90-year-old grandmother lost her entire home.
+She managed to escape to a neighbor’s house with some photos.
+Everything else in the home where she’s lived since 1958 is gone, he said.

-More than 12,000 customers remained without power, many because their homes and businesses have been destroyed or are unfit for habitation.
+More than 12,000 utility customers remained without power.
 At least 300 people were staying in shelters.

 The floods were unleashed last week when 8 to 10 1/2 inches (20 to 27 centimeters) of rain fell in just 48 hours in parts of eastern Kentucky, southern West Virginia and western Virginia.